swtan346/tp/docs/DeveloperGuide.md

 1. Adding a patient

-    1. Prerequisites: There exist no patient with NRIC `A1234567B` in the patient records.
+    1. Prerequisites: There exists no patient with NRIC `A1234567B` in the patient records.

     2. Test case (Valid parameters): `add n\John Smith ic\A1234567B dob\01/01/2000 ad\02/02/2020 w\a1 t\diarrhea
        r\likes to go to the park`<br>